alanng10/View/Docue/a.md

 # View

 View is view module list written in Class Lang.

 View is park view.

+View has park worth.

+View has park value.

+View has park benefit.

 View has park marry.

 View has park land.

 View has park arch.

 View has park arch worth.

 View has park style.